-Get to know your breasts.
-Check them regularly and watch for any changes.
+Taking your breast health into your own hands means getting to know your breasts, checking them regularly and watching for any changes.

-The fight against breast cancer includes breast observation, clinical examination and mammography.
-At the Breast Cancer Foundation, we encourage you to follow all three of these breast health practices.
+The fight against breast cancer includes breast observation, clinical breast examination and mammography.
+At the Quebec Breast Cancer Foundation, we encourage you to follow all three of these breast health practices.

-It’s very important to get to know your breasts and observe them carefully, no matter what age you happen to be.
-However, you also need to know what to look for.
-The key is to observe your breasts regularly and know the warning signs.
-This will make it easier to spot any persistent or sudden changes… and to promptly see a healthcare professional.
+It’s very important to get to know your breasts and to observe them carefully, no matter what age you are.
+The key is to check your breasts regularly and know the warning signs.
+This will make it easier to spot any persistent or sudden changes and to promptly see a healthcare professional.
+However, you also need to know what to look for…

 Get to know your breasts: